her/uosteam/README.md

 UOSteam was abandoned by it's original developers.
-It's currently in a deprecated state and is not receiving updates. **If anyone knows where to find the source code please let me know.**
+It's currently in a deprecated state and is not receiving updates.
+The latest release is considered stable.
+**If anyone knows where to find the source code please let me know.**